wso2/docs-is/en/docs/learn/creating-a-xacml-policy.md

 #### Write Policy in XML

 ![write-policy-in-xml](../assets/img/tutorials/write-policy-in-xml.png)

-!!!Note
+??? tip "Click to view information about policy combining algorithms"

-    There are **Policy Combining Algorithms** which are used by *Policy Sets* and **Rule Combining Algorithms** which are used by *Policies* .
+    There are **Policy Combining Algorithms** which are used by *Policy Sets* and **Rule Combining Algorithms** which are used by *Policies*.
-    Each of the algorithms mentioned below has its Policy Combining algorithm and its Rule Combining algorithms as follows:
+        Each of the algorithms mentioned below has its Policy Combining algorithm and its Rule Combining algorithm as follows:

         -   Standard combining algorithms defined in XACML 3.0:
         -   urn:oasis:names:tc<zero-width-space>:xacml:3.0:rule-combining-algorithm:deny-overrides
         -   urn:oasis:names:tc<zero-width-space>:xacml:3.0:policy-combining-algorithm:deny-overrides
         -   urn:oasis:names:tc<zero-width-space>:xacml:3.0:rule-combining-algorithm:permit-overrides